-\Other income includes cost recoveries and miscellaneous fees uaget Notes 1.
-Registrant numbers The registration income is derived from the following assumption ns.
-Budgeted registrants invited to renew at next renewal period: 14,461 Budgeted lapse rate of renewals: 4.0% 2.
-Board and committee Total \$ 512,800 expenses This covers the meeting costs of the National Board, as well as registration and notification committees, which have the delega authority to make decisions about individual practitioners.
-Costs include sitting fees, travel and accommodation while attemeetings for the Board. nding 3.
-Legal, tribunal costs, Total \$ 49,200 and expert advice Note: These legal costs do not include the significant proportion Board's direct costs (including sitting fees) and a substantial and the work of national committees also relates to managing and assessing notifications.
-A substantial proportion of the staff costs in each state and terr office relate directly to staff who support work about notification practitioners as well as introducing nationally consistent system processes to manage notifications. s about 4.
-Other direct expenditure Total \$ 2,242,100 Costs associated with the Board's work on registration st policies and guidelines.
-See work plan 2014-15. andards, This includes the following activities: a) costs involved in consultation with the community and to profession he engagement of consultants necessary to support the w the Board ork of publication of material to guide the profession, such as Board's newsletter the d) Board member professional development e) policy development f) projects workforce reform and innovation work groupexamination projectstakeholder forums g) accreditation expenses including the cost of the Board' accreditation committee and contribution to the cost of internal accreditation unit that will perform accreditation functions on behalf of the Board the h) Supervised practice program
+1 Registrant numbers The registration income is derived from the following assumptions.
+1. Registrant numbers Budgeted registrants invited to renew at next renewal period: Budgeted lapse rate of renewals: 2.8% 2.
+Board and committee Total \$584,5 expenses This covers the meeting costs of the National Board and the national registration and notifications committee, which have the delegated authority to make decisions about individual registered practitioners.
+Costs include sitting fees, travel and accommodation while attending meetings for the Board and the committee.
+3. Legal, tribunal costs, Total \$ 192,300 and expert advice Note: These legal costs do not include the significant proportion of the Board's direct costs (including sitting fees) and a substantial amount of the work of state and territory committees also relates to managing and assessing notifications.
+A substantial proportion of the staff costs in each state and terr office relate directly to staff who support work about notification practitioners as well as introducing nationally consistent system processes to manage notifications. is about 4.
+Other direct expenditure Total \$1 ,223,000 Costs associated with the Board's work on registration standar policies and guidelines.
+See work plan 2014-15. ds, This includes the following activities: costs involved in consultation with the community and profession the engagement of consultants necessary to support the w the Board ork of publication of material to guide the profession, such as Board's newsletter the Board member professional development policy development and projects accreditation expenses including funding provided to A Physiotherapy Council for accreditation functions as we other projects.

-Buc da et l Nο tes Duc ıуч 7L I V ıcs

-5. Indirect expenditure

-Total \$1,751,000

-Proportion of indirect costs allocated to the Board is 1.70%.

-Indirect costs are shared by the National Boards, based on an agreed formula.
-The percentage is based on an analysis of historical and financial data to estimate the proportion of costs required to regulate the profession.
-Costs include salaries, systems and communication, property and administration costs.

-AHPRA supports the work of the National Boards by employing all staff and providing systems and infrastructure to manage core regulatory functions (registration, notifications, compliance, accreditation and professional standards), as well as the support services necessary to run a national organisation with eight state and territory offices, and support all National Boards and their committees.

-The 2014-15 AHPRA business plan sets out AHPRA objectives for 2014-15 and how they will be achieved.
+5. Indirect expenditure Total \$ 2,369,000 Proportion of indirect costs allocated to the Board is 2.30% percentage allocation for the Board in 2013-14 was 2.43% Indirect costs are shared by the National Boards, based or formula.
+The percentage is based on an analysis of histori financial data to estimate the proportion of costs required the profession.
+Costs include salaries, systems and comm property and administration costs. cal and to regulate AHPRA supports the work of the National Boards by empl and providing systems and infrastructure to manage core functions (registration, notifications, compliance, accredita professional standards), as well as the support services ne run a national organisation with eight state and territory of support all National Boards and their committees. regulatory tion and ecessary to The 2014-15 AHPRA business plan sets out AHPRA object 2014-15 and how they will be achieved. ctives for

-6. Accreditation Budget

-Under the National Law the board has established an accreditation committee (rather than using an external accreditation entity) The net cost of the committee and delivery of the accreditation activity is included in the consolidated budget for 2014-15 for the board and split out and shown in the tables below.

-MRPBA 2014-15 Accreditation Budget - by Item

-Income \$'000

-Accreditation assessment fees 133

-Annual accreditation fees 52

-Total Income 187

-Expenditure

-AHPRA support for accreditation function 204

-Assessor payments for accreditation assessments 75

-Travel/accommodation for site visits 21

-Assessor payments for monitoring assessments 21

-Committee meetings (includes travel/accommodation/sitting fees) 114

-Total Expenditure 435

-Net Cost to the Board (248)

-MRPBA 2014-15 Accreditation Budget - by Category

-Income \$'000

-Accreditation Income 187

-Total Income 187

-Expenditure

-Staff costs 414

-Travel & Accommodation 21

-Total Expenditure 435

-Net Cost to the Board (248)